RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/README.md

 ### Data Compartmentalization

-**File System Isolation:** Each application receives its own view of the file system including only explicitly authorized files.
+**File System Isolation:** Each application receives its own view of the file system.
 Applications cannot discover or access files belonging to other applications.

 **Memory Isolation:** Applications cannot access memory belonging to other applications.
 This isolation is hardware-enforced by CIBIOS before CIBOS began executing.